The Non Ridden Equine Association UK Constitution

 Other Roles Other roles such as Press Officer, Membership Secretary, Website Manager, Marketing, etc…are likely to fall under the remit of Vicki Jayne Yates at the moment.

-When The Non Ridden Equine Association UK is working on a theme a focus groups will be created by Vicki Jayne Yates to call upon specialist expertise.
+Themed Focus Groups.
+When The Non Ridden Equine Association UK is working on a theme or project a focus groups will be created by Vicki Jayne Yates to call upon specialist expertise.
 These focus groups can provide advice, support, input and direction.

 The aim is to bring together this network of professionals and the public.
 Vicki Jayne Yates has vast experience in network development as she successfully ran for Campaign for Learning with funding from the Learning Skills Council the National Family Learning Network which had over 6,000 professional practitioners working with approximately 5 million families a year.
 She has a wealth of experience working at national strategic level within education, plus hands on grass roots experience of education of horsemanship.
 This along with being a multi-published horsemanship practitioner will enable her to have a good rounded knowledge for the task in hand.